No. 2 Michigan Upset by Unranked Wisconsin as Ethan Happ Drops 26 Points

 Michigan matched its season-high with 16 turnovers and shot 22-for-54 from the field.
 0 points for Brazdeikis 5 points for Matthews 3 second-half points by Poole It's amazing it was that close.

-Though the loss knocked the Wolverines from the ranks of the unbeatens, they are still in great shape in terms of earning a high seed in the NCAA tournament.
+Though the loss knocked the Wolverines from the unbeaten ranks, they are still in great shape in terms of earning a high seed in the NCAA tournament.

-On the other hand, Wisconsin needed a big win after suffering some bad defeats at the hands of Western Kentucky, Minnesota and Purdue.
+On the other hand, Wisconsin needed a big win after losing four of its previous five, including a bad defeat at Western Kentucky.

-The Badgers have a feather in their cap after beating one of the top teams in the nation, and it was clear after the game their fans understood the importance of the victory:
+The Badgers have a feather in their cap after beating one of the top teams in the nation, and it was clear their fans understood the importance of the victory:

 Happy 37th Birthday Dwyane Wade